 Sometimes you need to invoke one law or another to support or attack a particular position.
 If we had a dollar for every time a politician claimed that “the law states this” or “the courts agree that,” well, we wouldn’t be in the web reputation management business.
 We’d be sitting on a beach somewhere.

-The dirty little secret, though, is that the law—both written statute and decisions handed down by the courts, which are charged with interpreting statute—is often open to interpretation, especially when it’s relatively new and untested.
+The dirty little secret, though, is that the law is often open to interpretation, especially when a law is relatively new and untested.
 Some of the body of online reputation law fits the “new and untested” bill.
 And while other elements are more settled, they don’t universally benefit those looking to burnish their online image.
 So while these five areas of the law may help your web reputation campaign, they may also work against it.
 In any event, this article will help you weigh the pros and cons, and consider the resources that might be involved.

 1. Freedom of Speech / The First Amendment to the Constitution